orgrim/pg_back/README.md

 The `--purge-remote` option can be set to `yes` to apply the same purge policy on the remote location as the local directory.

+The `--delete-uploaded` option can be set to `yes` (or `no` to override the configuration file value) to remove a local file as soon as it is uploaded successfully.
+(Note: it will leave unencrypted local files when `--encrypt-keep-src` and `--encrypt` are active because only encrypted files are uploaded in that case)

 When files are encrypted and their unencrypted source is kept, only encrypted files are uploaded.